What is Cybersecurity?

 Phishing Attacks

-This form of attack involves an attacker cloning the login page of a website and sharing it with victims in an attempt to steal their login credentials.
+This attack involves an attacker cloning the login page of a website and sharing it with victims in an attempt to steal their login credentials.

 Malware Attacks

-This form of attack involves the creation and distribution of malware.
+This attack involves the creation and distribution of malware.
 Examples of malware are viruses, trojan horses, network worms, ransomware, etc.

 SQL/NoSQL Injection

-This form of attack is targeted at databases.
-They attempt to steal or clone the database content of a website, or app if the queries constructed from user input are not properly sanitized.
+This attack is targeted at databases.
+They attempt to steal or clone the database content of a website or app if the queries constructed from user input are not properly sanitized.

 Cross-Site Scripting Attacks

-This form of attack involves embedding malicious JavaScript code on websites that do not sanitize user input before rendering.
-They can be used to steal sensitive data from users and send it to an attacker.
+This attack involves embedding malicious JavaScript code on websites that do not sanitize user input before rendering.
+Hackers can use them to steal sensitive data from users and send it to an attacker.

 DOS/DDOS Attacks

-This form of attack seeks to overload a web server by sending more requests than it can handle within a short period of time.
+This attack seeks to overload a web server by sending more requests than it can handle within a short period.

 Brute-force Attacks

-This form of attack involves a user trying every possible combination of passwords for a user account on a website.
+This attack involves a user trying every possible combination of passwords for a user account on a website.

 Man-in-the-middle Attacks (MITM)

-This form of attack is common in networks and occurs when an attacker intercepts requests sent outside a network.
-An example of this is an attacker seeing form data being submitted on websites and even changing their values (the data can include passwords and credit card information).
+This attack is typical in networks and occurs when an attacker intercepts requests sent outside a network.
+An example of this is an attacker seeing form data submitted on websites and even changing their values (the data can include passwords and credit card information).

 Zero-day Exploits

-This form of attack is a newly discovered, or developed vulnerability for a system, platform, or application that the creator of the software has not had time to patch or fix.
+This attack is a newly discovered or developed vulnerability for a system, platform, or application that the creator of the software has not had time to patch or fix.

 Social Engineering Attacks

-This form of attack involves an attacker attempting to get access to a system via the users themselves.
+This attack involves an attacker attempting to get access to a system via the users themselves.

 Cross-Site Request Forgery Attacks

-This form of attack allows an attacker to perform actions on websites that a user is authenticated on without their consent or knowledge.
+This attack allows an attacker to perform actions on websites that a user is authenticated on without their consent or knowledge.

 Insider Threats